ddbj/www/_metabobank/metadata-e.md

 : A related BioProject accession (for example, PRJDB1).

 [Comment\[Related study\]](#Related_study)<a name="Related_study"></a>
-: Related MetaboBank study accession(s).
+: Related accession number(s) of MetaboBank (MB) or other databases.
 List accessions in the format of "DB:ID" in tab-delimited fields.
 Example, MB:MTBKS202\<tab\>MB:MTBKS203\<tab\>Metabolonote:SE112.

 [Comment\[Contributor\]](#Contributor)<a name="Contributor"></a>
 : Name of each contributor.
 Contributors such as technical staffs can be listed in the [Comment\[Contributor\]](#Contributor) regardless of they are submitters or not.
-The contributors do not automatically have edit rights as submitters.
+The contributors do not automatically have edit rights if they are not specified as submitters.
 Example, Mishima Naoko, Fuji San, Shizuoka Ken.

 [Comment\[Submission Date\]](#Submission_Date)<a name="Submission_Date"></a>